brugal/q3vm/README.md

 in the current directory.  *templates.dat* is read after the default one and allows additional definitions and overriding of the default ones.
 Template member declarations can use previously defined template types.

+Templates are specified with a _'t:'_ tag.
+Pointers to templates/types are specified with a _'*t:'_ tag.
+Ex:

+    0xcbab0 *t:snapshot_t cg.snap
+    ...
+    0xe87c8 t:gameState_t cgs.gameState